bumberboy/xk6-connectrpc/README.md

 - Compatibility with all supported protocols and content types
 - Comprehensive error handling and test coverage
 - Updated documentation for new features

+## AI Use
+Most of the code and documentation in this repository were vibe coded.